andreaoddo/blackholewebcam/README.md

 # Usage
 The script works through a command-line interface, where arguments can be specified as follows:
 * `--cams` lists the ids of all available webcams; in this mode, the script exits automatically after listing the devices.
-* `-x` sets the x-coordinate in pixels of the center of the black hole; if unspecified, defaults to the middle of the webcam along the x-axis.
-* `-y` sets the y-coordinate in pixels of the center of the black hole; if unspecified, defaults to the middle of the webcam along the y-axis.
 * `-r` sets the radius in pixels of the black hole; if unspecified, defaults to 20.
 * `-i` sets the id of the webcam that is going to be used; if unspecified, defaults to 1.